Phylogenetic confidence intervals for the optimal trait value: Introduction

 Conditioned birth--death processes as stochastic models for species trees, have received significant attention in the last decade \cite{DAldLPop2005,TGer2008a,AMooetal,TreeSim1,TreeSim2,TStaMSte2012}.
 In this work the unknown tree is modeled by the Yule process conditioned on $n$ extant species while the evolution of a trait along a lineage is viewed as the Ornstein-Uhlenbeck process, see Fig. \ref{tr}.
 We study the properties of the sample mean and sample variance computed from the vector of $n$ trait values.
 Our main results are three asymptotic confidence interval formulae for the optimal trait value $\theta$.
 These three formulae represent three asymptotic regimes for different values of the adaptation rate $\alpha$.

 In the discussion in \cite{FCraMSuc2013} it is pointed out that ``as evolutionary biologists further refine our knowledge of the tree of life, the number of clades whose phylogeny is truly unknown may diminish, along with interest in tree-free estimation methods."
-In our opinion, the easy-to-compute tree-free predictions will always play an important role of a sanity check to see whether the conclusions based on the inferred phylogeny deviate much from those from a ``typical'' phylogeny.
+In our opinion the main contribution of such methods is that they indicate statistical and asymptotic properties of phylogenetic samples under given evolutionary models.
+These properties can then be verified for other models of tree growth or real phylogenies \cite{CAne2008,CAneLHoSRoc2014,OGasMSte2014,LHoCAne2013,LHoCAne2014,LHoCAne2015,EMosMSte2014}.
+We believe furthermore that the easy-to-compute tree-free predictions will always play an important role of a sanity check to see whether the conclusions based on the inferred phylogeny deviate much from those from a ``typical'' phylogeny.
 Moreover, results like those presented here can also be used as a method of testing software for phylogenetic comparative models.

 A detailed description of the evolutionary model along with our main results are presented in Section \ref{Smain}.
 Section \ref{Syou} contains new formulae for the Laplace transforms of important characteristics of the conditioned Yule species tree: the time to origin $U_{n}$ and the time $\tau^{(n)}$ to the most recent common ancestor for a pair of two species chosen at random out of $n$ extant species.
 In Section \ref{Sout} we calculate the interspecies correlation coefficient for the Yule--Ornstein--Uhlenbeck model and Section \ref{SecMart} contains the proof of our limit theorems.
 In Section \ref{Scons} we establish the consistency of the stationary variance estimator, which is needed for our confidence interval formulae, cf \cite{THan1997} where the residual sum of squares was suggested to estimate the stationary variance.
 In Appendix \ref{appSaM} we calculate all the joint moments of $U_{n}$ and $\tau^{(n)}$.